-6. Administrative & Information Services --- Mr. Greg Burris, Vice President for Administrative & Information Services, reported on the following topics:
+6. Administrative and Information Services --- Mr. Greg Burris, Vice President for Administrative and Information Services, reported on the following topics:

 a) 2008 Capital Appropriation Request – FREUP Phase I, the Ozarks Public Health and Life Science Center; and the Broadway Hall Allied Health Building (in West Plains) are the top three priority projects.